evoxmusic/qovery-airbyte/README.md

 In this tutorial, you will learn how to deploy Airbyte on Kubernetes with Qovery in 5 minutes.

+> This tutorial is related to [this forum thread](https://discuss.qovery.com/t/help-setting-up-airbyte-and-using-kubernetes-secrets/2848)

 ## Prerequisites

 Before you start, you need to have the following: